TheTexta/obsidian-main/Biology/Range shifts.md

 #biol111
-Range shifts are shifts in the area that organism inhabit due to changes in the environment like changes in temperature.
+Range shifts::shifts in the area that organism inhabit due to changes in the environment like changes in temperature.
+They have all the same [[Genotype|genotypes]] and allele frequencies but just a new [[phenotype|phenotypes]]